-Bach’s ability to stand back from the level of depth that he regularly pursued in his cantata writing and compose a perfectly good occasional piece has already been noted.
-The work written for the celebration of the election of the town council sets the perfect tone for such a public event.
+Bach occasionally chooses to stand back from the level of depth that he regularly pursued in his cantata writing and compose a perfectly good celebratory piece.
+This work was written for the 12th Sunday after Trinity in 2026; a year after the chorale cantata cycle but filling in a gap in the cycle since Bach had not provided a cantata in the previous year for this date.
 The cantata BWV 137, Lobe den Herren, a set of chorale variations, is in its own right a perfect piece; in one particular respect it is the most modern set of variations that Bach ever composed.
 Bach’s most famous variations, the Goldbergs and the Vom Himmel hoch variations, remain for the most part in their tonic keys.
 Even the 30 variations of the Goldbergs are almost exclusively in G with a very occasional foray into G minor or the relative E minor.
 Vom Himmel hoch never varies from C major.
 This bothered Stravinsky so much that in his resourceful and ingenious orchestration of the piece he transposed several of the variations to give the piece more tonal variety.
 In our cantata no such imagined problem exists, the tonality of the five movements is skillfully varied in a way that is very pleasing to modern tastes.
 C major, G major, E minor, A minor (with the chorale in C), and C major.
 The celebration of the election and its adjacent Sunday, the twelfth after Trinity, is an event of generalized emotion.
 Even the miracle used for the Gospel reading of that Sunday, the curing of the deaf and dumb man, is without much point or specific theological significance.
 Bach chooses for this cantata a great tune, Lobe den Herren.
 It is a simple melody in four phrases.
 The first two are identical, the third moves to the dominant and the fourth, slightly shorter than the other three rises, triumphantly back to the tonic.
 The most striking feature of the melody is the big leap of a fifth in the beginning of the opening phrase.
 This trait is, in one way or another, reflected in each of the five movements.

 The first chorus, scored for 3 trumpets and tympani as well as the usual oboes and strings, begins with a marvelous jaunty melody.
 The leap of the sixth in the second bar is clearly inspired by the big leap in the chorale tune, and becomes one of the signal features of the chorus.
 The catchy syncopated figure in the first bar generates a rhythmic drive the carries us through the whole movement.
 The chorus enters imitatively in the lower three voices in a melody based upon the opening.
 The leap of a sixth is charmingly awkward when sung and has an appealing yodeling sound.
 The third phrase of the chorale is sung in a block-like style, the fourth returns to imitation and provides a perfect tonal return to the opening idea.